Cannabis and Chronic Pain

 - Whole-plant and CBD-predominant formulations remain essentially unstudied.

-- Most of the information we have about cannabis and its effects on chronic pain comes from studies of patients with neuropathic pain.
-Results of these trials may not be generalizable to other chronic pain conditions with different mechanisms, such as musculoskeletal pain.
+- Most of the information we have about cannabis and its effects on chronic pain come from studies of patients with neuropathic pain.
+Results of trials in neuropathic pain conditions may not be generalizable to other chronic pain conditions with different mechanisms, such as musculoskeletal pain.

-- On average, cannabis formulations available in dispensaries (or from people who grow their own cannabis) tend to have a high ratio of THC to CBD and may be more potent than formulations evaluated in studies.
+- On average, formulations available in cannabis dispensaries (or from people who grow their own cannabis) tend to have a high ratio of THC to CBD and may be more potent than formulations evaluated in research studies.

 - Typically, treatment of chronic pain continues for many months or years.
 We currently have no evidence examining the long-term (beyond 6 month) effects of cannabis for chronic pain.

 - A substantial proportion of people who use cannabis daily or nearly daily develop cannabis withdrawal symptoms after stopping use.
-These symptoms, which include insomnia, anxiety, and irritability, can be severe enough to affect functional status.
-More than half of patients using cannabis for chronic pain experience one or more of these symptoms.3,4
+These symptoms, which include insomnia, anxiety, and irritability, can be severe enough to affect functional status and over half of patients using cannabis for chronic pain experience one or more of these symptoms.

-- Cannabis use disorder may develop in 10% to 30% of individuals who use cannabis regularly.5,6 Emerging evidence suggests nonmedical cannabis use and cannabis use disorder may be more common among those with chronic pain than those without chronic pain.
-There is more to be learned about the frequency, severity, and risk factors for cannabis use disorder in patients who use cannabis exclusively for medical treatment of chronic pain.7
+- Cannabis use disorder may develop in 10-30% of individuals who use cannabis regularly.
+Emerging evidence suggests that non-medical cannabis use, and cannabis use disorder may be more common among those with chronic pain than those without chronic pain, though there is more to be learned about the frequency, severity, and risk factors for cannabis use disorder in patients who use cannabis exclusively for medical treatment of chronic pain.